|

 more historically potent and less showy twin, and another example of the

-decency and balance that has encompassed German filmmaking in recent
+decency and balance that has characterised German filmmaking in recent

-something that German cinema has not been ready for until recently.
+which German cinema has not been ready to do until recently.
 In Napola,

-the young director Dennis Gansel gives us a riveting look into how kids
+the young director Dennis Gansel presents a riveting look at how kids

 (notably the most talented ones) were trained into embracing the Nazi

-study of the fine line that separates right from wrong, a valuable film
+ideology.
+The film is more about values than war – a poignant study of the fine line that separates right from wrong,

-for its ethics.
-The film is equally accomplished on the visual side,
+thus remarkable for its ethical aspects.
+And still, the film is equally accomplished on the visual side,

-with its crisp and captivating photography capturing the time in
+with its crisp, compelling photography capturing the time in

 question better than most films set during the era.
 The casting is a key

-here, both in giving the film the right historical feel and also in the
+here, both in giving the film the right historical feel, and also

-number of erotic suggestions between the boys.
-Particularly great
+erotic tension between the boys.
+There are particularly great

-Scholl, this film has the ability to go into the depth of
+Scholl, the film manages to go into the depths of

-explore the subtler elements in the machinery.
+explore the subtler elements of the machinery.
 In Gansel's view, Nazi

 Germany was a brilliantly effective and prominent society with values

-that are not only lost today, but also largely missed.
+that are not only lost today, but also largely missed and forgotten.
 Its only drawback

-was that it was founded on a completely fouled ideology.
+was that it was founded on a completely flawed ideology.

 |